imgag/ClinCNV/README.md

 NOTE: Folder `PCAWG` was used for CNVs detection in PanCancer Analysis of Whole Genomes cohort and is *research* only version.
 It is located here for historical reasons.
 Feel free to remove it.

-**bioRxiv**: https://www.biorxiv.org/content/10.1101/837971v1 (calling of copy-number alterations in normal-tumor pairs).
+**bioRxiv** for somatic CNA analysis: https://www.biorxiv.org/content/10.1101/837971v1 (calling of copy-number alterations in normal-tumor pairs).

+For **germline** CNVs: my phd thesis is available at [google drive](https://drive.google.com/file/d/1BvVqjCy8ACixej7Ul3j4PINwY-iLBGv_/view?fbclid=IwAR2UyRSSZi8HlziYpeqSmylotGJYwLjRblPA-BqY-HP2e8Pj4XSSPS5vpNY) and is citable as described [here](https://www.tdx.cat/handle/10803/668208) with the permanent link `http://hdl.handle.net/10803/668208`.

 ## Pre-requisites